aspose-cells-cloud/Aspose.Cells-Products/cells/en/android/saveas/xls-to-csv/_index.md

 ---
-title: Save XLS as CSV using Android
+title: Save XLS as CSV with Aspose.Cells Cloud Android SDK
-description: Utilizing Aspose.Cells Cloud SDK for Android to save XLS format file as CSV format file.
+description: Use Aspose.Cells Cloud Android SDK to easily convert XLS to CSV.
+Save your spreadsheet online with a few lines of code – try the free API today!

 ---